Saiprasad-V-R/Eco-epidmic-extreme-events/README.md

-# Eco-epidemic model with Sinusoidal forcing
+# Eco-epidemic model with Seasonal transmission

 This project contains a Fortran program that simulates a predator–prey system with sinusoidal forcing and computes two outputs: